TuckerHaydon/MediationLayerStudent/labs/lab4/README.md

 ## Path Planning
 The first half of the lab is dicrete path-planning.
 You will implement a Depth-First Search (DFS), Dijkstra's Algorithm (Dijkstra's), and A\* Search (A\*).
-The main function that you will be using is: labs/lab4/src/main.cc. **Do not edit main.cc**.
+The main function that you will be using is: path_planning.cc. **Do not edit path_planning.cc**.
 Instead, a number of helper files have been created for you.
 You will put all of your code in these files.

 ### Depth-First Search
-Complete the algorithm in labs/lab4/src/depth_first_search2d.cc.
+Complete the algorithm in depth_first_search2d.cc.
 Your complete implementation should be fully contained in this file -- do not put your code anywhere else.

-**Experiment**
+**Experiment: E#**
 > Depth-First Search is not guaranteed to find the shortest path.
 Construct an
 > example grid where DFS does not find the longest path.
-Submit is picture of the
+Report the example
+> grid, the path that DFS found, the length of the found path, and the optimal
-> grid and the found path.
+> length of the path.

 ### Dijkstra's Algorithm
-Complete the algorithm in labs/lab4/src/dijkstra2d.cc.
+Complete the algorithm in dijkstra2d.cc.
 Your complete implementation should be fully contained in this file -- do not put your code anywhere else.

+**Experiment: E#**
+> Run Dijkstra's and DFS over the same grid.
+Which finds the shortest path?
+> Which explores the fewest nodes?
+Which runs the fastest?

 ### A\* Algorithm
 Complete the algorithm in labs/lab4/src/a_star2d.cc.
 Your complete implementation should be fully contained in this file --- do not put your code anywhere else.

-**Experiment**
+**Experiment: E#**
 > Recall that an A\* heuristic function must be optimistic: it must always
 > _underestimate_ the true cost of proceeding from a given node to the end node.
 > Design and report a cost function that _overestimates_ the true cost.
 Run your
 > A\* solver.
 How does the A\* solver with the overestimate compare to that with
 > the underestimate?

-**Experiment**
+**Experiment: E#**
 > Recall that the performance of A\* depends on the hueristic function.
 Design and
 > report three distict heuristic functions.
 Evaluate each one using your A\*
 > solver.

-**Experiment**
+**Experiment: E#**
 > Evaluate the performance of A\* using a zero heuristic function: h(current, end)
 > = 0.
 How does it compare to Dijkstra's?

-**Question**
+**Question: Q#**
 > The A\* algorithm that you have implemented solves for the position of
 > waypoints for the quadopters, but your Matlab simulation requires position,
 > velocity, acceleration, and yaw time histories.
 How would you modify the above